Frequently asked questions

 3.A foam-filled core that ensures buoyancy even if the plastic shell is damaged

-Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of buoyancy aids.
-This recognizes buoyancy aids as a critical element in increasing the safety of both the rescuer and the victim.
+Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of floatation devices.
+This recognizes floatation devices as a critical element in increasing the safety of both rescuer and person in distress.

-Therefore, it is of utmost importance that civilian rescuers take a buoyancy aid with them.
-Where other buoyancy aids may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
-That's why we believe LifeBoard is the best choice for a high buoyancy rescue device for civilian lifesaving.
+Therefore, it is of utmost importance that civilian rescuers take a floatation device with them.
+Where other floatation devices may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
+That's why we believe LifeBoard is the best choice as rescue equipment for civilians.

 Is LifeBoard simple to use?

-Because rescue is never simple, but we believe LifeBoard is the simplest and safest option for civilian rescue equipment.
+It is never simple to perform a rescue, but we believe that LifeBoard is the most straightforward and secure option for rescue equipment for civilians.

-Is it easy to balance and paddle on a LifeBoard?
+Is it easy to maintain balance and paddle on a LifeBoard?

 Our rescue equipment is designed wide to make it more stable to lie on.
 The non-slip rubber base indicates where to lie.

-Good swimmers and surfers quickly find their balance in the middle of the board, placing the nose of the board on the surface of the water and paddling with arms and legs.
-Less experienced swimmers take some time to find their balance in calm water.
-If balance is challenging, you can hold on to a handle and use your legs to balance and provide propulsion.
+Good swimmers and surfers quickly find their balance in the middle of the board, place the nose of the board in the water's surface, and paddle with their arms and legs.
+Less experienced swimmers take a little time to find their balance in calm water.
+If balance is a challenge, one can hold onto a handle and use the legs to balance and provide propulsion.

 In waves, all rescue equipment is difficult to use.
 That's why we also encourage people to take water and wind conditions seriously.
 If you choose to attempt a rescue in waves, you can pull the board behind you until you are through the surf.

-Experienced and inexperienced rescuers have in common that swimming speed is increased and fatigue is reduced compared to swimming with a lifebuoy.
-This is according to a study from 2023 by a group of students at Aalborg University.
+What is common for both experienced and inexperienced rescuers is that swimming speed increases and exhaustion decreases compared to swimming with a life buoy.
+This is shown in a 2023 study conducted by a group of students at Aalborg University.
 The report can be found under the tab Information -> Brochures.

 Can LifeBoard be used in waves?

-LifeBoard provides life-critical buoyancy regardless of water conditions.
-However, it is particularly effective and fast in flat water or smaller waves that allow you to lie on the board and paddle.
-In larger waves, we encourage you to check your abilities carefully before entering the water and pull the board behind you until you are through the surf and can stay stable on the board.
+LifeBoard provides critical buoyancy regardless of water conditions.
+However, the equipment is particularly effective and quick in shallow water or smaller waves, which allow the rescuer to lie on the board and paddle.
+In larger waves, we recommend carefully assessing your skills before entering the water and pulling the board behind you until you are past the surf and can lie comfortably and steadily on the board.

-An experienced surfer or swimmer will be better equipped and more successful at navigating, paddling or diving through the waves.
-An inexperienced swimmer - regardless of equipment - will be challenged to reach a distressed victim in large waves.
-However, a LifeBoard allows an exhausted rescuer to lie down on the board and take a rest during the rescue attempt.
-This reduces the risk of escalating the accident, as a failed rescue attempt in waves will often just mean that a tired rescuer is washed ashore by the waves.
+An experienced surfer or swimmer will have better conditions and success navigating, paddling or diving through the waves.
+An inexperienced swimmer - regardless of equipment - will be challenged to reach a distressed person in big waves.
+However, a LifeBoard offers the possibility for an exhausted rescuer to lie down on the board and take a rest during the rescue attempt.
+This reduces the risk of escalating the accident, as an unsuccessful rescue attempt in waves will often only result in a tired rescuer being washed ashore by the waves.

 Can rescue equipment escalate swimming accidents?

-We asked bathers at beaches without life-saving equipment, beaches with lifebuoys and beaches with LifeBoards what they would do if they saw a drowning accident 100 meters from shore.
-Overall, 80% of respondents said they would alert other bathers or 1-1-2 first.
-Approximately 60% of bathers responded that they would attempt a rescue attempt in the water, regardless of whether there is a lifebuoy, LifeBoard or no equipment available on the beach.
-In other words, our research does not suggest that lifesaving equipment can cause beachgoers to feel inappropriately pressured to make a rescue attempt.
+We asked beachgoers on beaches without rescue equipment, on beaches with life buoys, and on beaches with LifeBoards what they would do if they witnessed a drowning 100 meters from shore.
+Overall, 80% of those surveyed said they would alert other beachgoers or call emergency services (112) first.
+About 60% of the beachgoers said they would attempt a rescue in the water, regardless of whether a life buoy, LifeBoard, or no equipment was available on the beach.
+Our research suggests that rescue equipment does not make beachgoers feel inappropriately pressured to attempt a rescue.

 Is LifeBoard stolen or misused?